Kraballa/CommandLineTool/README.md

 * `Command`, name of your command because it might differ from Regex
 * `Description`, description of your command that gets printed with the `help` command
 * `AllowInLine`, boolean that represents whether your command should be able to get called inside a line, false by default
+* `NumParams`, the number of parameters the command expects

 ### "Inline Execution"
 Imagine you want the result of a command be embedded into a sentence.
 That's what Inline Execution is.